 Do They Bite?

-Teddy Bear Hamsters might bite when they feel attacked.
+Sometimes, Teddy Bear Hamsters bite when feel attacked.
 If there is too much noise or movement in their environment, they feel scared.
 Hamsters might bite then, too.
 However, if provided with a clean and safe environment, they are calm and happy.
 Your pet hamster will not bite you if you give it its space, privacy, and safety.

 Hamsters need things to play with.
 They have lots of energy and love to scamper about.
 When you buy a hamster house or a cage, make sure they have plenty of things to do.
 The most common features include: